 The Islander Estate Vineyard

 This vineyard is located on the gentle slopes of Kohinoor Hills.
 The idea of making wine on Kangaroo Island occurred to Jacques Lurton in 1997, when he visited on his honeymoon with his wife Francoise.
 They fell in love with its natural beauty, saw few planted vines but recognised its considerable potential.
 The Island offers near perfect growing conditions with a cool, semi dry climate that allows slow ripening which produces exceptional quality wine.
-The winery is not open to the public however we have negotiated access.
+Islander Estate Vineyard is open by appointment only and we have great access - these are the people who have made our "only with Exceptional Kangaroo Island" Reserve Cabernet Franc/Malbec blend.